julienshim/codewars-playground/README.md

 ## Sort

-This README is sorted by section with the following algorithm.
+This README is occasionally sorted by section with the following algorithm.

 ```
 `